remnrem/luna-doc/docs/tut/tut4.md

 `HMS`).
 For example, the first epoch to be included (the new epoch #1) was the old epoch #124, etc.

-If we run a `RESTRUCTURE` command, all masked epochs are permanently dropped from the internal EDF, and so we'll end up with a 55-epoch (27.5 minutes) dataset, but for which there are no masked epochs:
+If we run a `RESTRUCTURE` command, all masked epochs are permanently dropped from the internal EDF, and so we'll end up with a 86-epoch (43 minutes) dataset, but for which there are no masked epochs:

 ```
 leval( "RE" )
 ```
 ```
-nsrr01 : 14 signals, 13 annotations, 00:27:30 duration, 55 unmasked 30-sec epochs, and 0 masked
+nsrr01 : 14 (of 14) signals, 12 annotations, 00.43.00 duration, 86 unmasked 30-sec epochs, and 0 masked
 ```

 Again, we can view the `letable()` for this:
 ```
-d <- letable( annots = c( "persistent_sleep" , "NREM2" , "apnea_obstructive" , "hypopnea" ) )
+d <- letable( annots = c( "persistent_sleep" , "N2" , "apnea/obstructive" , "hypopnea" ) )
 ```

 All masked epochs have now been dropped, although Luna still retains the original time/epoch encoding in `E0`, etc.